centau/vide/docs/tut/crash-course/7-stateful-component.md

 # Stateful Components

-A stateful component is a component that stores and displays some data.
+A stateful component is a component that can update in reponse to data.

 Stateful components in Vide are created using sources and effects - sources to store the data, and effects to display the data.